5 Days in Florence, Italy Itinerary

 Duomo

 I had scheduled a wine tasting tour in Tuscany for Friday.
-You can read all about it in the link, but for now I’m just going to say that it was FABULOUS, and skip to day 3.
+You can read all about it in the link, but for now I’m just going to say that it was FABULOUS, and a MUST-DO expereience for wine lovers.

 Galleria dell’Accademia